Quantum-Accelerators/quacc/docs/src/install/advanced/config_db.md

 ## Introduction

 Some users may wish to use Quacc such that all calculation inputs and outputs are stored in an easily queryable database.
-While not a requirement for using Quacc, this can be readily achieved through the use of the [maggma](https://github.com/materialsproject/maggma) package.
-If this is of interest, we generally recommend using a Mongo database.
+While not a requirement for using Quacc, this can be readily achieved through the use of the [maggma](https://github.com/materialsproject/maggma) package, which can be installed via `pip install quacc[db]`.

 ## MongoDB Setup